-The "Original Accrual Rate" with respect to any Reference Obligation is the mortgage rate as of the Cut-off Date or, in the case of a High LTV Refinance Reference Obligation, the origination date, less the greater of (x) the related servicing fee and (y) 35 basis points.
+The "Original Accrual Rate" with respect to any Reference Obligation is the mortgage rate as of the Cut-off Date, less the greater of (x) the related servicing fee and (y) 35 basis points.

 The "Reversed Credit Event Amount" with respect to any Payment Date is the aggregate amount of the Credit Event UPB of all Reversed Credit Event Reference Obligations for the related Reporting Period.